 SCCA has the first surveillance system for tracking outpatient infections among comprehensive cancer centers.
 The surveillance system tracks bacterial, viral and fungal infections among outpatients.
 Trends in infections are plotted and analyzed in real time.

 Any unusual clustering of infections in patients or staff is investigated in order to identify potential problems.
 Recommendations are then made to prevent the spread of infection.

 The Infection Prevention Team is available to provide consultative services to patients and employees regarding infection control and prevention.

 The program provides education to patients and employees regarding key infection-prevention topics, including (in PDF format):

 - Respiratory etiquette

 Planning for Emerging Threats

-The Infection Control Team works in collaboration with Public Health–Seattle & King County to plan for emerging infectious disease threats, including antibiotic-resistant infections and pandemic influenza.
+The Infection Prevention Team works in collaboration with Public Health–Seattle & King County to plan for emerging infectious disease threats, including antibiotic-resistant infections and pandemic influenza.